Dido flip: Reactions

 The flip was sported for a time by Chelsea Clinton, daughter of the former US President Bill Clinton, at the time of Dido's rise to fame.

+Having read this page, Dido commented in an interview with the Evening Standard on 22 November 2018: "No. It really freaked me out when I saw a Wikipedia page devoted to my hair."

 CD covers and materials

 The Dido flip was not discernible on the cover of the artist's first album, No Angel (1999), on which her hair was combed back, and by the time of Life for Rent, her hair was longer.
 It could, however, be seen clearly on the cover of the CD single, "All You Want" (2001), and to a lesser extent on that of "Thank You" (2001).
 Photographs of Dido published in November 2008 with her third album, Safe Trip Home, showed a version of the flip that was slightly longer and shaggier than before.